Thermalization and Mpemba-like patterns in effective temperature dynamics of strongly coupled dissipative quantum chaotic systems: MPCs in SYKs in contact with two different baths

 \section{MPCs in SYKs in contact with two different baths}

-The MPE is significantly more transparent and ubiquitous in systems simultaneously in contact with two different thermal baths in the quantum spin systems \cite{wang2024mpemba}.
-It was suggested that this is a result of the enhanced quantum coherence when the system is driven away from equilibrium \cite{wang2024mpemba,wang2019nonequilibrium,wang2022effect,zhang2020influence}.
-For $N-$level quantum spin systems described by the Lindblad equations, it is easy to identify the off-diagonal coherence terms sustained by the nonequilibrium conditions.
-However, whether such conclusions hold for the strongly-coupled SYK system is questionable.
 The SYK model coupled to a thermal bath, as described in the previous sections, can be easily generalized to the case with multiple baths.
 For example, we consider the SYK system simultaneously in contact with two thermal baths, the equations of motion is of the same KB form:

 while the corrections to the self-energy in Eq.~\eqref{Eq:sigmas} have extra contributions from both thermal baths:

 Then, we follow the procedure introduced in the previous sections and numerically solve Eqs.~\eqref{eq1} and \eqref{eq2} with the above self-energies.
 In contrast to the quantum dot system where MPE becomes more ubiquitous and emerges in less stringent criteria, in the open SYK system, larger coupling with the thermal bath is required to induce the Mpemba crossing.
 First of all, as shown in Fig.~\ref{fig:2bath}, the crossings of the different initial states start to emerge when the coupling is gradually tuned up.
 However, we notice that the crossings always occur $2N$ times, $N \in \mathbb{N}$, so that the MPE does not exist in the asymptotic final states, which requires $2N+1$ crossings.
 In contrast with the conventional MPE where temperature changes are monotonic and state crossings emerge at most once, here the temperature dynamics are more complicated and the relative positions of the effective temperatures oscillate.
 In addition, different from the nonequilibrium MPEs in the integrable systems such as the quantum dot system and double-fermionic system, systems with larger biases between two bath temperatures require stronger bath-system couplings to necessitate the emergence of the MPCs [see Fig.~\ref{fig:2bath_vth}].
 Therefore, the temperature bias raises rather than lowers the threshold coupling, making it more different to observe the MPCs.
 This is another evidence that the MPCs in quantum integrable models have a different underlying mechanism from that in the SYK models.
 In Fig.~\ref{fig:2bath_vth}], the mean temperature of the two baths are fixed at around $\bar{T} \approx 5.3J$ while we vary the temperature bias between them.
 Therefore, the nonequilibrium enhancement of the MPE, as discovered in Ref.~\cite{wang2024mpemba}, only emerges in the integrable models where the MPEs are induced by peculiarity of initial conditions and does not apply to the chaotic SYK systems where MPEs are induced by nonequilibrium.